MycroftAI/mycroft-core/README.md

 - Run `PYTHONPATH=. python client/skills/main.py` # Main skills executable, loads all skills under skills directory.

 *Note: The above scripts are blocking, so each will need to be run in a separate terminal session.
 Each terminal session will require that the virtualenv be activated.
 There are very few reasons to use this method.*

+# Getting Involved

+This is an open source project and we would love your help.
+We have prepared a [contributing](./CONTRIBUTING.md) guide to help you get started.

+If this is your first PR or you're not sure where to get started, say hi in [Mycroft Chat](https://mycroft.ai/to/chat) and a team member would be happy to mentor you.

 # FAQ / Common Errors